sevu/EoM/readme.md

 - And more ...

 **Things which are not yet ready:**
-- The shifting animation for movement can't stay like that
 - The regeneration ability could need another name (The current one is fine in English language, but not with the translation)
 - Balancing of the Elementals - are the WoL stats better or worse?